marcelpetrick/DevNotes/BeenThereSeenThat/20231109_FutureElectronics_CyberSecurityMeetup/README.md

  * financial sanction if a company does not apply those regulations: up to 2.5% of the WW annual turnover
  * will gain traction in 2026 <-- check: 2026?, but due to the pipeline, it will take some time to implement
  * will be in practice: 90% of the products are self-assessment, 10% will be Class 1 or 2; standard or third-party assessment; cloud SaaS are out of scope (covered by another act); just for hard- and software
- * todo: check: German guide for SBOM for CRA
+ * TODO: check: German guide for SBOM for CRA
  * personal data is any data which can be linked to your person, directly or via a database (therefore SSID - big databases)

 ### CS Simplified Flow